 Market conditions rule the trading world.
 If conditions are bad, trading can be difficult.
 When the markets are good, trading is easier.
 Study them and take advantage of them as much as possible when trading.

-There are many things that affect market conditions.
+Many things affect market conditions.
 Read more below to learn what affects the markets and how you can be prepared.

 Market conditions are very important to take note of.
-A lot of new traders just focus on charts because they are a visual representation of the market that gives one a false sense of understanding.
+Many new traders focus on charts because they visually represent the market, giving one a false understanding.

-The only way to make sense of your charts is to also understand the other less easy to read aspects of the market, that we will cover here.
-It’s together, charting AND keeping up with current market conditions that you’ll learn to trade profitably and stress free.
+The only way to make sense of your charts is to understand the other less easily read aspects of the market, which we will cover here.
+It’s together, charting AND keeping up with current market conditions, that you’ll learn to trade profitably and stress-free.